• Skip to primary navigation

 What Should the Consistency of Homemade Fruit Sauce Look Like?

-We love a good homemade fruit sauce around here and getting a perfect consistency depends on your preferences and how thick or thin you'd like the finished sauce to be.
 We like a traditional pourable/squeezable sauce that's not too thick and somewhat jam-like (hence the name).
 It needs to be easily dispensed and spreadable on pancakes, but pourable enough that if you top an ice cream sundae with it, it'll still ooze slowly down the sides.
-If you're looking for a more professional strawberry coulis sauce that'll please any guest, click the link to take you to it.
-But if you're in a hurry, this delicious strawberry jam sauce can't be beaten.

-• The sauce should coat the back of a spoon and when you swipe a finger through it, the swiped area should remain clean without any sauce dripping down into the "clean" just-swiped area.
+The sauce should coat the back of a spoon, and when you swipe a finger through it, the swiped area should remain clean without any sauce dripping down into the "clean" just-swiped area.

 glistening cooking strawberries and blood oranges with sugar

-With fruit sauces, it's easy to play around with the level of fruit and sugar you use and still have great results.
-You may use the precise measurements called for in the recipe, or simply as a guideline and you'll be fine.
 Just add a little more (or less) sugar to taste as necessary.
-There is something about strawberries and oranges that complement each other so well.
+There is something about strawberries and oranges that complements each other so well.
 And whether you make this sauce with or without a bit of orange zest (or blood orange sugar), it's always delicious.

 a spoon in the jar with strawberry blood orange sauce